 Written Wednesday, July 20, 2011 Gary, Dave and Beth (my sister’s in-laws) came down Sunday for their annual medical mission.
 I went down on Monday to meet them and helped Mr. Gary with the interpretations.
 I had an awesome time!!!!
 I really enjoyed interpreting and making the patients feel comfortable with the process, but most … More fun & faith with the foresters

 Written Saturday, July 23, 2011 The local Catholic priest asked me to speak on Escojo Mi Vida from a Christian perspective (Escojo is Peace Corps DR’s program that encourages teens to make wise decisions regarding sex) at a campamento juvenil (youth camp) that the Catholic diocese was having.
-It was so great!🙂 There were about … More talkin bout sex with catholic yungins
+It was so great! 🙂 There were … More talkin bout sex with catholic yungins

 this is a poem that i enjoy reading over and over. you may have read it or heard some of it before. a friend just reminded me of it. for me it provides a helpful reminder from time to time. i hope it encourages you.
 Our deepest fear is not that we are inadequate.
 Our … More our deepest fear